canhorn/text-editor-lite/_notes.md

     - [ ] New folder will be created next to open file.
     - [ ] No file selected will create in root of Workspace.
   - [ ] Add ability to delete folders
+- [ ] Update Terminal Hub to use persistence Terminal Processes.